dtheofilopoulos/Magnetix/README.md

 # Bugs & Reports
 I am aware that there may still be some bugs, which I am going to do my best to fix, however, this little script has been serving me well for about 3 years now.
-This is a raspberry pi project I have been working on to work seemlessly with my Synology NAS and I wanted something as lightweight as possible.
+This is a raspberry pi project I have been working on to work seemlessly with my Synology NAS, hence I wanted something as lightweight as possible.
 Please comment or suggest future features if you find this useful, or report any bugs you may have encountered.